Writer Ruth Gruber born

 After World War II, Gruber returned to journalism and continued to draw attention to the plight of European Jews as she reported on the Jewish migration to Palestine.
 Her reports helped advance the dissolution of Displaced Person camps in Africa, Europe, and the Middle East.
 Throughout the 1940s, Gruber worked to ensure the success and growth of Israel through her work as an activist and by sparking global attention through her news reports.
 Gruber continues to advocate for Jews worldwide and, for many, is herself a symbol of Jews' rescue from oppression.

-Gruber has written 13 books, seven of which focus on the subject of Israel and the Middle East from the end of World War II to the present.
+Gruber wrote thirteen books, seven of which focus on the subject of Israel and the Middle East from the end of World War II to the present.
 Her book, Destination Palestine: The Story of the Haganah Ship Exodus 1947, was used as source material for the movie and book Exodus.
-Gruber's memoir, Ahead of My Time: My Early Years as a Foreign Correspondent, was published in 1999, and her life was the subject of Haven, a 2001 CBS miniseries.
+Gruber’s memoir, Ahead of My Time: My Early Years as a Foreign Correspondent, was published in 1999, and her life was the subject of Haven, a 2001 CBS miniseries.
 She went on to publish Inside of Time: My Journey from Alaska to Israel in 2002 and Virginia Woolf: The Will To Create As A Woman in 2005.
 The documentary film Ahead of Time covering her life from 1911 to 1947 premiered in New York City in 2010.

 Ruth Gruber died in November 2017, at the age of 105.